-Every state has different incentives that will encourage a home solar system or commercial solar system.
+Every state has different incentives to encourage a home or commercial solar system.
 Unfortunately, Indiana is not known for being the most solar-friendly state, and you may have to get creative when investing in a solar panel setup in Indiana.
-In our guide detailing these Indiana solar incentives, tax credits, and rebates, we provide:
+In our guide detailing these Indiana solar incentives, tax credits, and rebates, we provide the following:

-As a whole, the state of Indiana is looking to become more solar friendly, and these Indiana solar incentives will only help to make that possible.
+The state of Indiana is looking to become more solar-friendly, and these Indiana solar incentives will only help to make that possible.

-Although Indiana is not the most solar-friendly state when it comes to rebates and incentives, there are a few things in place like the Renewable Energy Property Tax Exemption.
-With these things available, you can still save thousands of dollars.
+Although Indiana is not the most solar-friendly state regarding rebates and incentives, a few programs, like the Renewable Energy Property Tax Exemption, are available to help you reduce or offset the cost.

 |Net Metering||Net metering allows homeowners that create excess energy to use it as a credit on their next electric bill.
 All energy providers need to offer this option to homeowners, but the credit rates in Indiana are not always that high.||None|

 Before looking into alternative energy sources, it is essential to do your research.
-Sometimes there are small steps to take throughout this process that will ensure you get the proper rebate and incentives at the end.
-Always follow requirements exactly if you plan to get the full incentive.
+Sometimes there are small steps to take throughout this process to ensure you get the right rebate and incentives.
+Always follow the requirements exactly if you plan to get the full incentive.

-Even though there is no tax credit, the state of Indiana does offer a sales tax exemption on the purchase of a solar system for your home.
-The good news here is that you can save a total of 7% (the current tax rate) on purchasing your system.
-The 7% is not a rebate and will simply not be charged at the time of purchase.
+Even though there is no tax credit, the state of Indiana offers a sales tax exemption on purchasing a solar system for your home.
+The good news is that you can save 7% (the current tax rate) on purchasing your system.
+The 7% is not a rebate and will not be charged at the time of purchase.
 This can help to save $1000 or more depending on the total system cost.